15 Best SOPs for Your Small Business (Created with Google Sheets)

 The standard operating procedure (SOP) for your sales process is going to define the steps from lead qualification to closing a sale, including follow-up procedures, if applicable.

-11. Blog Post Workflow
+11. Blog Post SOP

 What if you hire a Virtual Assistant to assist with writing your blog posts?
 While they may know how to write a blog post, you need to tell them how you want the posts done, how you want them SEO'd, the types of photos, where to get them, when the posts should be published, etc.